sabin411/hover-over/README.md

 ## Tutorial

-The tutorial video link for this project can be found [here] (https://www.youtube.com/watch?v=htGfnF1zN4g&t=140s&ab_channel=Hyperplexed):.
+The tutorial video link for this project can be found [here](https://www.youtube.com/watch?v=htGfnF1zN4g&t=140s&ab_channel=Hyperplexed):.
 The video provides a detailed guide on how to create the cool hover effect.

 ## Learning Outcomes